Add

 • Estimated cost: Between €2,000 and €5,000

-• Features: Unique design, optimized SEO structure, CMS configured to manage articles, categories and tags, some third-party integrations (for example, email marketing).
+• Features: Unique design, SEO-optimized structure, CMS set up to manage articles, categories, and tags, and a few third-party integrations (for example, email marketing).

 Complex blog with advanced features